bcornec/nuage-ospdirector-wiki/Nuage-OSP-Director-10-integration-with-ML2.md

 ```

 # Appendix
+### ML2 and SRIOV
+This feature allows an OpenStack installation to support Single Root I/O Virtualization (SR-IOV)-attached VMs (https://wiki.openstack.org/wiki/SR-IOV-Passthrough-For-Networking) with VSP-managed VMs on the same KVM hypervisor cluster.
+It provides a Nuage ML2 mechanism driver that coexists with the sriovnicswitch mechanism driver.

+Neutron ports attached through SR-IOV are configured by the sriovnicswitch mechanism driver.
+Neutron ports attached to Nuage VSD-managed networks are configured by the Nuage ML2 mechanism driver.

 ### Issues and Resolution
 #### 1. In case one or more of the overcloud deployed nodes is stopped
 Then for the node that was shutdown